ojitha/ojitha.github.io/notes/UnixTools.md

 | 2 | `sed 's/<source>/<target>/' <file>` | Substitute source with target |
 | 3 | sed -n -e '.../p' | display only the affected lines |

+> Sed applies the entire script to the first input before move to second line of the input.
+Therefore you cannot depends on the previous line values because which are already changed by the script.

 ## sort